 Picture below shows the fabulous JX10 Replacement VFD module.

 The end result not only replaces the existing display from a functional perspective, but improves usability when using a Frédéric Vecoven OS upgrade.
 The pictures on this page show the new enhanced arrangement.

 For a good look at how the display functions check out this video…

 Check out the new Anniversary Edition firmware containing a 14 segment starburst emulation to enhance the retro styling of the instrument: SuperJX Display Anniversary Edition

-Lower cost versions are available that still presents the same enhanced data as the VFD when running Vecoven OS in the instrument. rather than use a graphic display it uses 40 character by 2 lines to show the information.
+Lower cost versions are available that still present the same enhanced data as the VFD when running Vecoven OS in the instrument. rather than use a graphic display it uses 40 character by 2 lines to show the data.
 See here for more information.

 For the JX8P, only OLED is available and uses 26 x 2 characters to represent the data in enhanced mode when using Vecoven SuperJX Flash firmware.

 MKS70 VFD Images by kind permission of Serge Pomorski